Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Active Decisions

+- **Immediate Start:** The game starts automatically after assets are loaded (e.g., `Preloader` scene transitions directly to `Game` scene).
+- **Display Message:** Show a simple message (e.g., "Please rotate your device to landscape mode") when in portrait orientation.
 - Asset filenames should be lowercase, use hyphens as separators, and follow the pattern `[description]-[framenumber].[extension]`.
 - **Vertical Walls:** Implement walls by placing standard platform sprites vertically (rotated 90 degrees).
 - **Barrel Substitution:** Identify gaps larger than `maxHorizontalGap` and replace the subsequent platform placement with a barrel placement.
 Ensure the barrel is positioned appropriately for a jump.